multiduplikator/mikrotik_blocklist/README.md

 Currently, this list updates every 3h - while working out what a good frequency would be.

+The following is ment as a reference for the blocklist sources, regex and basic mechanics - by no means should you cut, paste and run this in a production environement ... unless you add some proper error handling.

 ### Aggregated blocklist for mikrotik (and others)

 First, we grab the lists and extract IP/CIDR information from them (adding /32 where missing for aggregation later)